mmastrac/jquery-noclickdelay/README.md

 elapsed, to allow the user to trigger a zoom event with a double-tap.
 On views that don't support zooming, this causes a much longer delay than is necessary.

+This is a drop-in solution: the code dispatches native click events to the elements in question, allowing onclick handlers to work 'as expected'.

 Usage
 -----